 There are many reasons you might want to reset your circadian rhythm.
 Maybe staying up late on the weekends — or an otherwise erratic sleep schedule — is diminishing your weekday energy levels.
 Or perhaps shift work or jet lag has thrown your sleep schedule out of whack.
 Even the twice-yearly one-hour time change around daylight saving time can be enough to leave you feeling out of sorts.
 In fact, any ongoing sleep problems or daytime sluggishness could potentially be signs of circadian misalignment.

 No matter what the cause, circadian misalignment can make you feel drained and can have serious health consequences.
 The good news?
 A circadian reset can help.
-But that’s only part of the equation.
-In order to feel good and perform at your best each day, you must also get sufficient sleep and keep your sleep debt low.
+Resetting your circadian rhythm simply means resetting when your body wants to go to sleep and wake up.

 In this article, we’ll explore the inner workings of your internal clock, or circadian rhythm.
 We’ll also discuss the importance of good sleep hygiene — the upkeep of behaviors that influence the way you sleep — and how you can adjust your daily habits to restore your circadian alignment for better sleep and better days.